 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

 How is the MMSE scored?

 The maximum score for the MMSE is 30.
 A score of 25 or higher is classed as normal.
-If the score is below 25, the result is usually considered to be abnormal (indicating possible cognitive impairment).
-Impairment may be classified as follows:
+If the score is below 24, the result is usually considered to be abnormal, indicating possible cognitive impairment.

 Why might I be asked to repeat the test?